Skip to main navigation Skip to search Skip to main content

 Biography

 Ben completed his PhD in Economics at the University of Sydney while working in the non-government sector on issues of human rights.
-His research focuses on the political economy of social and ecological policy, particularly how economic and political change shape the welfare state, climate policy and housing finance.
-His current research explores how financial logics common in the private sector are reshaping social and climate policy through changes in public sector budgeting, and the potential for these changes to open new opportunities for egalitarian social provision.
+His research focuses on the political economy of inequality, including macroeconomic, climate, welfare and housing policy.
+His current research explores how financial logics common in the private sector are reshaping public sector budgeting giving rise to new policy models.

 Ben is an Area Editor for the Economic and Labour Relations Reviewon the editorial collective for the Journal of Australian Political Economy, and was the 2017 Glenda Powell National Travelling Fellow for the Australian Association of Gerontology.
 Ben's most recent book is Politics, Inequality and the Australian Welfare State After Liberalisation with Anthem Press.
 His current research collaborations include The Climate Economy: Emerging Strategies for Australia (DP250101443), and Aboriginal led solutions: strategies for reinvestment.